We often get asked by commercial clients about the most common stormwater devices. These normally include GPT’s, Filter Cartridges and OSDs.

 Gross pollutant traps (GPTs) capture litter, sediment and debris that is washed into the stormwater system.
 Most GPTs are proprietary products that vary in exact form and function but are comprised of similar components.
 We have 4 approved GPT products, including CDS, HumeGard, Stormceptor, and HumeCeptor.

-Proprietary GPTs require specialized equipment such as cranes, tip trucks, clamshell grab excavators and educator or vacuum trucks.
-Stormwater Sydney is experienced in maintaining GPTs and licensed to transport GPT waste.
+Proprietary GPTs require specialised equipment such as cranes, tip trucks, clamshell grab excavators and educator or vacuum trucks.
+Stormwater Sydney are experienced in maintaining GPTs and licensed to transport GPT waste.

-Our specialized workforce is also covered for sites that may require access for specialized maintenance and monitoring vehicles, specialized equipment for opening manholes and lids, and confined spaces certification for access to conduct some maintenance and monitoring tasks.
+Our specialised workforce is also covered for sites that may require access for specialised maintenance and monitoring vehicles, specialised equipment for opening manholes and lids, and confined spaces certification for access to conduct some maintenance and monitoring tasks.

 Filter cartridges include sand filters and proprietary products that operate in a similar way to GPTs but are designed to filter finer pollutants, such as fine solids, soluble heavy metals, oils, and nutrients.

 Filter cartridges may require a GPT upstream or may include pre-treatment within the unit to prevent clogging from larger solids and litter.
 They typically need to be located offline with a high flow bypass, as they are designed to treat a limited flow rate.